masolimano/maneage/README-hacking.md

         ./project make

         # When everything is OK, before continuing with your project's
-        # work, don't forget to push both your 'master' branch and your
+        # work, don't forget to push both your 'main' branch and your
         # updated 'maneage' branch to your remote server.
         git push
         git push origin maneage